MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Novel mutation operators for Dafny

 \subsubsection{\acf{CBE}}

-In addition to deleting a branch of an \texttt{if} statement (see \Cref{sec:block-deletion-mutation}), our study found a common modification\footnote{\url{https://github.com/benreynwar/SiLemma/commit/4da22d6\#diff-0eff5d0d272121340e6e9d6bad6e03612a3057426e284b56cd185a1524d7937aL572-R577}, accessed Nov.
-2025.} where one branch's contents are extracted outside the \texttt{if}, and the remaining branches are deleted.
-Unlike the first operator, which preserves the \texttt{if} statement, this one replaces the \texttt{if} entirely with one branch's code block, as in the following:
+In addition to deleting a branch of an \texttt{if} statement (see \Cref{sec:block-deletion-mutation}), our study found a common modification\footnote{\url{https://github.com/benreynwar/SiLemma/commit/4da22d6\#diff-0eff5d0d272121340e6e9d6bad6e03612a3057426e284b56cd185a1524d7937aL572-R577}, accessed Jan.
+2026.} where one branch's contents are extracted to the outside of the \texttt{if} statement, and the remaining branches are deleted.
+Unlike the first operator, which preserves the \texttt{if} statement, this one replaces it entirely with one branch's code block, as in the following: